-Why We Love These Blender Pancakes
+Why We Love These Healthy Strawberry Banana Pancakes

 Ingredient Notes

-- Chia seeds: Chia seeds are a good source of healthy fats, fibre and antioxidants, so they incorporate some extra nutrients for additional staying power.
+- Chia seeds: Chia seeds are a good source of healthy fats, fiber, and antioxidants, so they incorporate some extra nutrients for additional staying power.
 They also help to thicken the batter for thicker and fluffier pancakes.

 - Milk: Helps thin out the batter slightly, making it easier to blend.
 You can use regular dairy-based milk or sub in a milk alternative such as almond milk.